p-argento/uni/DM2/DM2 Project Notes.md

 And then reload using numpy.load
 Do not recompute the distance if it was already computed once.

-How to judge clusters? use silhoutte, but also centroids and other features (included genre) and motifs.
+How to judge clusters? use silhouette, but also centroids and other features (included genre) and motifs.
 Also matrix profile and ...

 Or try a different method based on motifs.
 For example, extract top-3 motifs.
 And use them for clustering.